 On one side, the regulatory regime has been impacted by the enactment of new legislation, such as the specific legislation applicable to offshore upstream operations or by the implementation of new taxes.
 In addition, the Government intends to put in place a new royalties regime and has been threatening to impose higher royalties on the industry for several years, while key players have been rightfully invoking the need for a stable tax and royalty regime and the protection of the stability clauses under existing petroleum agreements and related legislation.

-What key challenges have been identified by the government and/or industry in relation to your jurisdiction’s oil and gas industry?
-In this context, has the Covid-19 pandemic had an impact on the oil and gas industry and if so, how has the government and/or industry responded to it?
+What key challenges have been identified by the government and/or industry in relation to your jurisdiction's oil and gas industry?
+In this context, for example, has the Russia/Ukraine war had an impact on the oil and gas industry and if so, how has the government and/or industry responded to it?

-Romanian seems to have the resources necessary for becoming one of the European powers in the energy sector, especially if it will make use of the recent gas discoveries in the Black Sea.
+Romania seems to have the resources necessary for becoming one of the European powers in the energy sector, especially if it will make use of the recent gas discoveries in the Black Sea.
+We note that the country has a quite balanced energy mix i.e., coal, hydropower, fossil gas, nuclear energy and wind power.
+Notably, approximately 90% of the country’s gas consumption needs are derived from domestic sources.

 Among the trends inclining towards the low-carbon energy transition, we mention: (i) the phase-out of the coal industry, (ii) the decrease of fossil fuels by setting natural gas at the centre of the energy transition and, thus, encouraging complex infrastructure projects in the upstream gas sector, particularly the exploitation of gas resources in the Black Sea, (iii) the increase of nuclear energy percentage in the energy mix, (iv) encouraging the development of blue and green hydrogen (considered one of the most convenable solution at EU level), or even (v) developing biogas projects.

-Currently, there are no specific requirements or regulations regarding the development of carbon capture and storage facilities or obliging the companies within the oil and gas industry to reduce their carbon impact.
+Currently, Romania has no specific requirements or regulations obliging the companies within the oil and gas industry to reduce their carbon impact.
 However, considering the targets assumed by the country regarding the reduction of carbon emissions until 2030, it should be expected that certain regulations will be enacted in the foreseeable future.

-Additionally, a new section regulating hydrogen production was introduced last year into the primary legislation, followed by the enactment of dedicated secondary legislation by NERA, which regulates, among others, the permitting procedure regarding the set-up and operation of new hydrogen production installations.
+Even though the hydrogen production was introduced into the primary legislation, followed by the enactment of dedicated secondary legislation by NERA, which regulates, among others, the permitting procedure regarding the set-up and operation of new hydrogen production installations, it sems that the legislative framework has to be further updated for hydrogen projects to take-off

 Romania: Energy – Oil & Gas